IBM07/nlp-finance-tracker/README.md

   exactly like a nonexistent one, so an ID response never leaks whether it belongs to someone else.
 - EDIT patches are restricted to an explicit field allowlist, enforced twice: once at the LLM output boundary, once again immediately before the DB write.
+- **Voice adds no new write surface.** `/finance/transcribe` only returns text — it never touches the database.
+The Deepgram key stays server-side (the browser talks only to our backend), and the transcript re-enters through the same reviewed `/finance/chat` path as typed input.
 - All secrets load from environment variables — nothing hardcoded in source.
 - JWT access tokens are short-lived; refresh tokens support rotation and revocation.
 - CORS origins are configurable per environment — no wildcard in production.